BurdetteLamar/AboutRuby/core/Hash/markdown.md

 ## Hash

-A Hash is a dictionary-like collection of unique keys and their corresponding values.
+A Hash is a dictionary-like collection of unique _keys_;
+each key has a corresponding _value_.

-A Hash has certain similarities to an Array, but while an Array index is always an Integer, a Hash key can be any object.
+A Hash has certain similarities to an Array, but:
+* An Array index is always an Integer.
+* A Hash key can be (almost) any object.

 ### Contents
 - [Common Uses](#common-uses)